Installing and Running

 cd photonix

-Make volume directories for data stored outside the container.
+Make volume directory for photo data to be stored outside the container.

 mkdir -p data/photos